guszejnovdavid/PAWS_acronym_generator/README.md

 ```

 Options:
    -h --help                         Show this screen.
+   --forced_words=<words>            List of words (separated by commas) that MUST be part of the acronym (these words should be already included with keywords).
    --min_acronymlength=<N>           Minimum length of the acronym [default: 3]
    --max_letters_to_use=<N>          Sets the maximum number of letters that can be used from the beginning of keywords [default: 5]
-   --use_synonyms             Whether to add the synonyms of the given keywords to the list (it can drastically increase the number of results, off by default)
+   --use_synonyms=<0,1,1...>         Whether to add the synonyms of the given keywords to the list (any >0 number means True, all zeros by default)
+   --use_synonyms_for_all           If turned on without all keywords can have synonyms.
+Note that this can drastically increase the number of results
    --strict=<f>                      Sets how strictly should words be related to English [default: None]
+   --independence=<i1,i2...>         Defines dependences between keywords, if several words have the same id, only one can be used in an acronym (i.e. to handle synonyms).
+If undefined all keywords are assumed to be independent.

 # Example